-Blom Saudi Arabia Fund (the "Fund") is an open-ended fund created by agreement between Blominvest Saudi Arabia-a Saudi Joint Stock Company (the "Fund Manager") and investors ("unitholders") in the Fund.
-The Fund was established on 21 Jumad Awal 1432H (corresponding to 25 April 2011) as per approval from the Capital Market Authority (the "CMA") and commenced its operations on 6 July 2011.
+Blom Funds of REITS Fund (the "Fund") is an investment fund created by an agreement between Blominvest Saudi Arabia Company (the "Fund Manager") and investors ("unitholders").
+The primary objective of the Fund is to achieve medium to long-term capital appreciation as well as periodic dividend distributions through investing in REITs listed on the Saudi Market.
+The Fund was established on 3 December 2017 as per approval from the Capital Market Authority (the "CMA").